ldn-softdev/jtc/User Guide.md

 the latter value will override the former only if walking `[0]` was successful (i.e., if a person indeed has at least one child, b/c if array `children` were empty, that walk would fail)

-3\. by now, each time when second walk finishes iteration, the namespace `C` should be correctly set to the respective values reflecting if a person has children or not, but to see that, we'd need to interpolate that namespace using a template:
+3\. by now, each time when second walk finishes iteration, the namespace `C` should be correctly populated with the respective values reflecting if a person has children or not, but to see that, we'd need to interpolate that namespace using a template:
 ```bash
 bash $ <ab.json jtc -w'<name>l:' -w'<children>l: <C:no>f[0]<C:yes>v' -TT -T'{"has children": {{C}}}' -tc
 "John"